hmngwy/jenny/README.md

 ### Usage

-Link the build script in your `$HOME/bin` folder.
+Install Jenny to your local bin folder.

 ```
-ln -s ~/jenny/build.sh $HOME/bin/jenny
+make install
 ```

 Prepare the directory for your articles and build folder, create a file with a date so that Jenny recognizes it as a published post.

 ```
 mkdir -p blog/.dist
-echo "# Hello World" >> blog/2016-06-06\ first-post.md
+echo -e "# Hello World\n\nJenny is a static blog generator in bash." >> blog/2016-06-06\ first-post.md
 ```

-In the same folder, create a .blogconfig file to tell Jenny where the build folder is.
+In the same folder, create a .blogrc file to tell Jenny where the build folder is.
 Careful, this file is sourced by Jenny.

 ```
-echo "DIST=$PWD/.dist" >> blog/.blogconfig
+echo "DIST=$CWD/blog/.dist" >> blog/.blogrc
 ```

-Finally, run `(cd ~/blog; jenny)`
+Finally, run `(cd blog; jenny)`

 ### Customization